anttesoriero/Language-Learning-Python/README.md

 * Joshua Lunsk

 ## Credits
-* All credit for these questions go to [Dr. Nancy Tinkham](http://elvis.rowan.edu/~nlt).
+All credit for questions 1 through 6 go to [Dr. Nancy Tinkham](http://elvis.rowan.edu/~nlt).
 Questions are from her class document.